Sensative/vsm-application-documentation/1121182195-Puck-radar-fast-rejoin.vso.md

 In case the device needs to rejoin, it will iteratively attempt join in priority order from 0 to this value.

 > The device replaces the last digit of the network key with hexadecimal value 0-F when joining.
+> Setting this to more than 1 incurs extra time and power consumption when joining.

 ## Application Sensors (logical sensors)